-Reviewed: September 2023 Next review: September 2024 Version 7
+Reviewed: April 2025 Next review: April 2026 Version 8

-About this booklet
+About this leaflet

-This booklet contains general guidance and information for before, during and after your foot or ankle surgery.
+This leaflet contains general guidance and information before, during and after your foot or ankle surgery.

-All information provided in this booklet is for guidance only and is not exhaustive.
-Detailed, personal instruction will be provided by your surgeon, nursing staff and physiotherapists.
+All information provided in this leaflet is for guidance only and is not exhaustive.
+Detailed, personal instructions will be provided by your surgeon, nursing staff and physiotherapists.

-The Golden Jubilee University National Hospital Orthopaedic Foot and Ankle Service
+> The Golden Jubilee University National Hospital (GHJUNH) Orthopaedic Foot and Ankle Service